Y-T-T/PoC-Analyzer/README.md

 **This tool is for educational and defensive purposes only.**

-Do not use this tool to analyze code you do not have permission to access.
-The author assumes no liability for any direct or indirect damage caused by the use or misuse of this tool. **Always analyze untrusted PoCs in an isolated Sandbox environment.**
+1.  **No Warranty**: The software is provided "as is", without warranty of any kind.
+The author assumes no liability for any direct or indirect damage caused by the use or misuse of this tool.
+2.  **False Sense of Security**: Static analysis cannot guarantee 100% accuracy.
+A file marked as "SAFE" may still contain undetected malicious code. **Never execute untrusted PoCs based solely on this tool's verdict.**
+3.  **Sandbox Required**: Always analyze and test untrusted PoCs in an isolated Sandbox environment (e.g., VM, Docker).

 ---